wences-sanchez/Knowledge-Base/pages/Red Hat Certified Specialist in Ansible Automation (EX407) Preparation Course.md

 					- I have used an ad-hoc command with the **-u** option.
 					- I have learned that I can pass arguments to an ad-hoc commands with the -a option --> `$ ansible -i inventory all -m command -a 'echo Hola mundo!' ` # o con comillas dobles y espacios separando clave valor con '='
 					-
-			- DOING Verify each managed node is able to be accessed by Ansible from the control node using the `ping` module.
+			- TODO Verify each managed node is able to be accessed by Ansible from the control node using the `ping` module.
 Redirect the output of a successful command to `/home/ansible/output`.
 			  :LOGBOOK:
-			  CLOCK: [2022-09-02 Fri 13:09:40]
+			  CLOCK: [2022-09-02 Fri 13:09:40]--[2022-09-02 Fri 13:23:12] =>  00:13:32
 			  :END:
--
+			- TODO Hacer lo mismo pero en los servidores de ACloudGuru -
 -
 -
 -